bbc/morty-docs/README.md

 ```

 where value for raw is either generated HTML **or** input that was passed
-through because it is not markdown e.g. images
+through because it is not markdown or asciidoc e.g. images

 ## Example Architecture